learnbyexample/Command-line-text-processing/gnu_sed.md

 Violets ARE blue,
 And so ARE you.

+$ # if line contains 'are', perform given command
-$ # only lines containing 'are' as well as 'so'
+$ # print only if substitution succeeds
 $ sed -n '/are/ s/so/SO/p' poem.txt
 And SO are you.
 ```